 Please note as we receive thousands of representations every year our officers are unable to acknowledge or reply individually to each comment nor enter into further correspondence.

-You will need to register before you are able to comment online, but you may view the plans and documents associated with applications without registering.
+Comments can be submitted via letter, email or through PUBLIC ACCESS although you will need to register before you are able to comment online.
 Once registered, you will be sent a verification email with a link to follow that takes you back to Public Access.

 a) In accordance with National Guidance, your name and address will be published alongside your comment.
 Anonymous comments can be submitted, but will have little or no weight.